 Guidelines for Authors: When submitting artifacts, please consult the Guidelines for Packaging AEC Submissions.
 We encourage you to also read the HOWTO for AEC Submitters.
-Note that while the description of the artifact is initially not required to follow a specific format, the camera-ready version should be based on the DARTS authors template.
+We would also like to provide artifact authors with general information on what makes good / bad artifacts and suggestions for good practices.
+In a nutshell:

 Authors and Reviewers of Proof Artifacts: We encourage authors and reviewers of mechanized proofs to consult the recent guidelines for submitting and reviewing proof artifacts.

 This year, the Artifact Evaluation Committee (AEC) will consist primarily of experienced early-career researchers that are invited by the Artifact Evaluation co-chairs.
 In addition, to foster diversity and train the next generation of researchers, we will also recruit AEC members using a self-nomination process.
 We expect to recruit PhD students (and postdocs) that have published at least one peer-reviewed publication.

 If you are interested, you can nominate yourself by submitting the following form: https://forms.gle/PuNHjspmidH6ZcAJ7 The application deadline is: Jan 10, 2020.